M66B/FairEmail/FAQ.md

 * Select identities to show in unified inbox: this would add complexity for something which would hardly be used.
 * Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
 * Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
-* ActiveSync: there are no maintained, open source libraries providing the ActiveSync protocol, so this cannot be added.
+* ActiveSync: using the Exchange ActiveSync protocol requires [a license](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing), so this cannot be added.

 Since FairEmail is meant to be privacy friendly, the following will not be added: